Concepts

 Cited · Auditable · Provenance-stamped

-Audit feedback loop: Memory Runtime continuously informs the Policy Layer.
+Audit feedback: Memory Runtime continuously informs the Governance Layer.

 system